 Adult Learning Program Level 4 focuses on courses required for to obtain a Nova Scotia High School Graduation Diploma for Adults.
 You need 12 courses in order to graduate and receive your diploma.

 What if I want a high school diploma?

 In order to receive a Nova Scotia High School Graduation Diploma for Adults, you must complete ALP Level IV through Nova Scotia Community College (NSCC).
 Courses include: Communications (or Grade 11 and 12 English), Math, Science, Global Studies, and one additional social science, technology or math course.
 You must also take six elective courses of your choice.
 In some cases, you may be able to receive credit for high school courses that you have already completed.

 For more information on ALP IV visit the NSCC website: https://www.nscc.ca/learning_programs/programs/plandescr.aspx?prg=ALP&pln=ALPLEVEL4

 Email firstname.lastname@example.org or phone us (902) 863 3060 to make an appointment.
 We’ll help you decide which program is best for you, determine your level and find out about where, when, and how you can study.

-The GED is an internationally recognized high school equivalency testing program.
-It’s a series of five tests for individuals who don’t have a high school diploma.
-The tests are in Math, English Language Arts Reading, English Language Arts Writing, Science, and Social Studies.
+The GED is an internationally recognized high school equivalency testing program for individuals who don’t have a high school diploma.
+The GED is made up of five tests: Math, Reading, Writing, Science, and Social Studies.

 What do the GED tests cover?